Lithuania: Energy

 Lithuania–Sweden submarine electricity interconnection NordBalt and Lithuania–Poland electricity interconnection LitPol Link were launched at the end of 2015.

-In order to break down Gazprom's monopoly in natural gas market of Lithuania, first large scale LNG import terminal (Klaipėda LNG FSRU) in the Baltic region was built in port of Klaipėda in 2014.
-The Klaipėda LNG terminal was called Independence, thus emphasising the aim to diversify energy market of Lithuania.
-Norvegian company Equinor supplies 540 e6m3 of natural gas annually from 2015 until 2020.
-The terminal is able to meet the Lithuania's demand 100 percent, and Latvia's and Estonia's national demand 90 percent in the future.

-Gas Interconnection Poland–Lithuania (GIPL), also known as Lithuania–Poland pipeline, is a proposed natural gas pipeline interconnection between Lithuania and Poland that is expected to be finished by 2019.
-In 2018 synchronising the Baltic States' electricity grid with the Synchronous grid of Continental Europe has started.
+In 2018, synchronising the Baltic states' electricity grid with the Synchronous grid of Continental Europe has started.
 In 2016, 20.8% of electricity consumed in Lithuania came from renewable sources.

+In order to break down Gazprom's natural gas monopoly the first large scale LNG import terminal (Klaipėda LNG FSRU) in the Baltic region was built in the port of Klaipėda in 2014.
+The Klaipėda LNG terminal was called Independence, thus emphasising the aim to diversify the energy market of Lithuania.
+Norwegian company Equinor supplies 540 e6m3 of natural gas annually from 2015 until 2020.
+The terminal is able to meet 100 percent of demand, and is projected to meet 90 percent of the demand in Latvia and Estonia.
+Gas Interconnection Poland–Lithuania, also known as Lithuania–Poland pipeline, became operational in 2022.

 Demographics

-Since the Neolithic period the native inhabitants of the Lithuanian territory have not been replaced by any other ethnic group, so there is a high probability that the inhabitants of present-day Lithuania have preserved the genetic composition of their forebears relatively undisturbed by the major demographic movements, although without being actually isolated from them.
-The Lithuanian population appears to be relatively homogeneous, without apparent genetic differences among ethnic subgroups.

-A 2004 analysis of MtDNA in the Lithuanian population revealed that Lithuanians are close to the Slavic and Finno-Ugric speaking populations of Northern and Eastern Europe.
-Y-chromosome SNP haplogroup analysis showed Lithuanians to be closest to Latvians and Estonians.
+Since the Neolithic period, the demographics of Lithuania have stayed fairly homogenous.
+There is a high probability that the inhabitants of present-day Lithuania have similar genetic compositions to their ancestors, although without being actually isolated from them.
+The population has little apparent genetic differences among ethnic subgroups.
+A 2004 analysis of MtDNA revealed that Lithuanians are genetically close to the Slavic and Finno-Ugric speaking populations of northern and eastern Europe.
+Y-chromosome SNP haplogroup analysis showed Lithuanians to be genetically closest to Latvians and Estonians.